cristianscheid/magento2-weather-widget/README.md

 - catalogsearch_result_index
 - cms_index_index

-It updates its data every 15 minutes, utilizing a dual caching mechanism to enhance performance.
+It updates its data every 15 minutes, utilizing a dual caching mechanism to enhance performance:

 - Server Side: captures visitor IP address and queries both geolocation and weather APIs, caching their responses.
 This strategy significantly reduces server load and ensures rapid data retrieval for the frontend, which is delivered through a custom REST API.
 Geolocation API responses are cached for 24 hours, while weather data is refreshed and cached every 15 minutes.